stoffee/terraform-hcp-vault-eks/README.md

     cd examples
     cd full-deploy
     ```
-    NOTE: <tt><strong>full-deploy</strong></tt> example assumes use of a "Development" tier of Vault instance size, which incur charges as described at
+    NOTE: <tt><strong>full-deploy</strong></tt> example assumes the use of a "Development" tier of Vault instance size, which incur charges as described at
-    <a target="_blank" href="https://cloud.hashicorp.com/products/vault/pricing">https://cloud.hashicorp.com/products/vault/pricing</a>
+    <a target="_blank" href="https://cloud.hashicorp.com/products/vault/pricing">https://cloud.hashicorp.com/products/vault/pricing</a>.

     Alternately, the <tt><strong>eks-hvn-only-deploy</strong></tt> example only creates the HVN (HashiCorp Network), which in AWS is the VPC (Virtual Private Cloud).